LeanderDiazBone/leanderdiazbone.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Master student at ETH Zürich and a student researcher at the Learning and Adaptive Systems group.
+I am a master student at ETH Zürich and a student researcher at the Learning and Adaptive Systems group.

 My research aims to create algorithms that drive more efficient learning and decision-making from large-scale data.
 My latest projects explored sparse-reward reinforcement learning and test-time training.
+Beyond this, I am generally interested in the mathematical foundations of learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.